Tier One Guidelines

 - Reports using the online report template must be submitted to Guelph by January 15 of the following year, and presentations provided at the OSCIA annual meeting (at the discretion of the Executive);

-- Items not eligible for Tier One funding include: postage, food, refreshments, donations to other organizations, support for existing or on-going events, funds spent prior to grant being approved, equipment maintenance, routine association business or normal farm activities (e.g. tile drainage, reforestation, land clearing, crop variety trials), labour that exceeds 50% of total cost of project;
+- Items not eligible for Tier One funding include: postage, food, refreshments, donations to other organizations, support for existing or on-going events (such as Hall Rentals for AGM or Secretary Stipend/Fees), funds spent prior to grant being approved, equipment maintenance, routine association business or normal farm activities (e.g. tile drainage, reforestation, land clearing, crop variety trials), labour that exceeds 50% of total cost of project;

 - Approved Tier One project funding cannot be rolled from one project year to the next.